About Wouter

 Instrument Design

 Over the course of his career, Jaspers developed a fascination for modifying analog devices and was the co-founder and chief designer of the musical instrument manufacturer KOMA Elektronik in Berlin between 2011 and 2020.
 In this role, he designed electronic musical instruments for musicians keen to experiment, including the popular Field Kit series for electroacoustic sound experiments (exhibited in 2017 at the Museum of Arts and Design (MAD), New York City).
 In 2016 the company opened Common Ground in Berlin – a workshop and a shop for DIY instruments, workshops and meetings.
 After Jaspers left the company at the end of October 2020, he is concentrating his time on his artistic (musical) activities, gives workshops on electronic music and stimulate new ideas in dialogue with DIY culture and other musical instrument designers.
+He currently releases his instruments, microphones and sensors under his personal label Sonic Artefacts.

 Workshops / Labels